nickbstudy/notes/SASS/General.md

 #### Variables
 \- and _ are treated the same.
 Prefix with a $
-They can hold all kinds of values, including , and value maps like this:
+They can hold all kinds of values (numbers, hex codes, etc), arrays (separated by a space or comma), and value maps like this:
 ```
+// Variable declarations
 $red: #FF595E;
 $blue: #0A2463;
 $yellow: #F9CB40;

+// Variable array declaration:
+$cursors: pointer auto inherit;

 // SASS Map
 $theme-colors: (
     "primary": $red,
     "secondary": $blue,
     "warning": $yellow
-);
+);  // don't forget the trailing ; here

-Cycle maps with this syntax:
+Cycle through maps with this syntax:
 ```
 @each $color, $value in $theme-colors {
   .btn-#{$color} {    // this is how to interpolate the string.